Trevor Story Preview, Player Props: Red Sox vs. Dodgers

 - The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.

-- Dodgers pitchers combine to give up 146 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Dodgers pitchers combine to allow 149 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

+- Ferguson (7-3) takes the mound for the Dodgers in his fourth start of the season.
+He has a 3.19 ERA in 48 2/3 innings pitched, with 54 strikeouts.

+- In his most recent time out on Thursday, the left-hander went one scoreless inning against the Cleveland Guardians while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.